eval/nero/README.md

 development:
   # env-var with a fallback
   secret: !env [SECRET, "dummy"]
-  # Though the default is false, explicitly providing "false"/"off"/"n"/"no" is also possible.
+  # Though the default is false, explicitly providing "false"/"off"/"n"/"no" also works.
   debug?: !env/bool?
 DEBUG
 production:
   # fail-fast on absence of SECRET